Pearson-Higher-Ed/docs/origami-contributions.md

 ## <a name="testing"></a> Tests

 Contributions which make changes to code need tests to reflect them.
-If functionality is removed, any local tests in the repo testing that functionality should be removed, and any added functionality needs new tests.
+If functionality is removed, any local tests in the repo testing that functionality should be removed; any added functionality needs new tests.

 Generally, the PDA team considers tests dealing with straight logic should be done within the component repository as karma/expect tests (using whatever framework is already in the component).
 For tests involving display, UI (mouse clicks, keystrokes) and DOM/browser-oriented actions, we prefer Selenium tests.
-If your team has QA/QEs, you should work with the to write Selenium and Appium tests using our [UX Test Platform](https://github.com/Pearson-Higher-Ed/ux-test-platform).
+If your team has QA/QEs, you should work with them to write Selenium and Appium tests using our [UX Test Platform](https://github.com/Pearson-Higher-Ed/ux-test-platform).
 If you do not have any QA/QEs on your team, contant PDA's QA department.